trailblazer/trailblazer/README.md

 ### Functional Semantic

 Note that "stateless" doesn't mean you're not allowed to mess around with the application state: Internally, you can do whatever you need to meet your domain requirements!
-The statelessness is refering to the entire Operation and its flow seen from the caller's perspective.
+The statelessness is referring to the entire Operation and its flow seen from the caller's perspective.

 Again, Operations are high-level entry points for your application.
 With one public method, they expose a rather functional behaviour.
 This is intended and doesn't break object-orientation at all.
 Within the operation, you can use as many models, state machines, workflows, etc you need - only the embracing operation is functional.

 ### Background Processing

-One design goal in Trailblazer's operation layer is to make asnynchronous processing a no-brainer.
+One design goal in Trailblazer's operation layer is to make asynchronous processing a no-brainer.
 As operations are stateless that is easily achieved: Basically, any operation can be sent to a background process.
 Trailblazer makes you think in domain operations that come with free background processing.
 This is completely different to a monolithic model with hundreds of methods and the omnipresent thought of "How to make this part async?".

 {Notes: do validation in realtime, send work of Operation to bg}